makuge/web23-exercise-2/README.md

 Do satisfy the test, please make sure to wrap the `button` element in a `p` and add this paragraph right after the `h1` element which contains the title of the movie.

 In the other direction, that is, from the `edit.html` back to `index.html` you can use the same concept.
 Here, your HTML code is static and there is no need for a parameter, so it's simpler.
+Still, you have to add a `form` element to `edit.html` containing a `button` element with the Text *Cancel* and a `onclick` attribute containing the navigation code.

-**2.3.** You add a new HTML page to the project: `edit.html`.
+**2.3.** Now you extends the HTML page `edit.html` that you added in 2.2.

-This page contains a `form` element for all the properties of a movie.
+This page already contains a `form` element.
+Now you will att elements for all the properties of a movie.
 A form can contain different HTML elements.
 In our case, we are going to use
 + `input` elements for strings, numbers, dates, and also for the lists we have of actors, writers and directors
 + a `select` element for the genres,
 + a `textarea` for the plot.